The Play’s The Thing

 He walked in carrying his suitcase.
 “Anything else to bring in I could help with?”
 I asked.

 He turned from his bed and caught my eyes with his.
 “No, I brought what was on the list.
-If I need something else, I’ll find out and take care of it later.
+If I need something more, I’ll find out and take care of it later.
 I’m Evan.”
 And he smiled at me, both with his lips and eyes.
 Damn!

 I came back out.
 He was unpacking his suitcase, placing things on his bed before putting them away.
 Not looking in my direction.
 I watched for a moment, then said, “I’m Bryson.
 I’m a sophomore.
 You’re a freshman?
 Just a guess.”